rishabh1403/test-status/content/posts/coding/hackerrank/2018/09/Hackerrank-Solution-of-Mini-Max-Sum-in-Golang.md

 ---
-title: "min max"
+title: "Hackerrank | Solution of Mini-Max Sum in Golang"
-description: "min max"
+description: "In this post we will solve question mini-max sum from hackerrank.
+Here we will learn a bit about make in golang along with a new golang package called sort.
+Let's get started."
 author: "Rishabh Jain"
-keywords: ["rishabh","jain","rishabh jain","rishabh1403","blog","competitive","coding","programming","tech","technology"]
+keywords: ["solution","hackerrank","go","golang","mini-max sum","sorting","rishabh","jain","rishabh jain","rishabh1403","blog","competitive","coding","programming","tech","technology"]
-tags: []
+tags: ["hackerrank","coding","golang"]
-categories: []
+categories: ["hackerrank","coding","golang"]
-date: 2018-09-01T13:51:00+05:30
+date: 2018-09-02T18:40:00+05:30
-draft: true
+draft: false
 ---
 In this post we will solve question mini-max sum from hackerrank.
 Here we will learn a bit about make in golang along with a new golang package called sort.
 Let's get started.
 <!--more-->
 # Problem Statement
 The question can be found at this [link](https://www.hackerrank.com/challenges/mini-max-sum/problem).
-The problem statement basically states that we are given an array of five integers and we need to print maximum possible sum of any four numbers and minimum possible sum of any four numbers.
+The problem statement basically states that we are given an array of five integers, and we need to print maximum possible sum of any four numbers and minimum possible sum of any four numbers.
 Couple of things to note here is

 * We need to take an array as input.